Home

 Your contractor will repair or replace the PSL in accordance with the Regional PSL Ordinance and your municipality's requirements.

-Select your property, choose your preferred date and time for an inspection of the PSL and pay the required $150 Compliance Certificate fee online.
+Select your property, choose your preferred date and time for an EBMUD inspector to witness the verification test that your contractor will set up and perform, and pay the required Compliance Certificate fee online.
+If no work is required, go to step B5.

 B5.
 Pass the inspection and print your certificate

-Once the inspection verifies that the PSL complies with the Regional PSL Ordinance, the Compliance Certificate will be available online for printing.
+Once the EBMUD inspector verifies that the PSL has passed the verification test, the Compliance Certificate will be available online for printing.
 Select your property and print your certificate.

 B6.
 Present certificate to the city issuing your permit